gsychi/64CrazyhouseDeepLearning/README.md

 Once all games are downloaded, simply run <b> CreateDatabase.py</b>.
 The file will take some time to generate a database.
 Be careful, however, of how much memory and RAM you have on your computer.
 A dataset of ~15,000 games creates an input matrix and output matrix with ~830,000 rows, and this requires 38.37 GB of space.

-The second step is to determine the model size
+The second step is to determine the model parameters that you would like to use.
+This can be found and edited on <b> ChessConvNet.py</b>.

 ## What if I have a GPU?